X

-Magnesium deficiency can be medication-induced.
-Dose adjustments and laboratory monitoring should only be made in consultation with your doctor.
+Magnesium deficiency can be caused by medications.
+Dose adjustments and laboratory checks only in consultation with a doctor.
 This article does not replace medical advice.

-Magnesium is involved in over 300 enzymatic reactions in the human body — from energy production to cardiac rhythm regulation.
-At the same time, it is one of the most common nutrient deficiencies: an estimated one third of adults in the UK do not reach the recommended daily intake.
-A particular challenge: magnesium deficiency is often invisible in routine blood tests.
+Magnesium is involved in over 300 enzymatic reactions in the human body – from energy production to control of the heart rhythm.
+At the same time it is one of the most common nutrient deficiencies in Germany: according to the National Nutrition Survey II, almost a third of Germans do not reach the recommended daily intake.
+A particular pitfall: the magnesium deficiency is often invisible in the lab.

 | Property | Details |